harunjonuzi/app-bankist/README.md

 # Bankist

-This project is based on a udemy course, and it gives you the insight on how a Bank Application might work in a real world.
+This project gives you the insight on how a Bank Application might work in a real world.

 ## Table of contents